Michael Baker (epidemiologist): Career

 He originally wanted to specialise in emergency medicine or psychiatry, but got a job in Wellington as a medical advisor for the Minister of Health.
 In that role he worked on the response to the HIV/AIDS epidemic, and helped to set up a needle exchange programme.
+That work introduced him to the impact of effective public health interventions and he decided to pursue a career in public health.

+He subsequently worked at the Institute of Environmental Science and Research (ESR).
+There he led work to improve surveillance of infectious diseases and the investigation and control of outbreaks.
+A particular focus was on the emerging epidemic of meningococcal disease which showed a strong association with poverty and household crowding.

+University of Otago

 He was appointed to the faculty at the University of Otago in 1997, rising to the rank of professor in the Department of Public Health at the University of Otago, Wellington in 2013.